urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 `~sampel-palnet` is `~dopzod`.
 Under this circumstance, this would mean that the sponsor of `~sampel-palnet` was `~marzod` before `~sampel-palnet` was deposited to layer 2, and thus the Azimuth PKI on Ethereum will forever reflect this.

+For more information on how Azimuth state is handled, including how this integrates with Bridge and Ethereum, see [Azimuth data flow](/docs/azimuth/l2-flow).

 ### Sponsorship state transitions